Save up to 25%… Shop Our Birthday Sale Now!

 Cordyceps sinensis harvesting in Nepal.

-On the other, the Cordyceps trade is a major source of conflicts over territorial claims.
+On the other, the cordyceps trade is a major source of conflicts over territorial claims.

-For instance, in one Tibetan village, eight locals were found dead after a quarrel over-harvesting rights.
+For instance, in one Tibetan village, eight locals were found dead after a quarrel over harvesting rights.

 27. What Sparked the Recent Western Interest in Caterpillars With Cordyceps?

 In 1993, Chinese track and field runner, Junxia Wang, broke several world records.
-Her coach, Junren Ma, later credited a tonic of Cordyceps sinensis and turle blood for Wang’s impressive performance, sparking international attention and demand.
+Her coach, Junren Ma, later credited a tonic of Cordyceps sinensis and turtle blood for Wang’s impressive performance, sparking international attention and demand.
 Years later, Junren Ma was removed from the Chinese Olympic team due to his athletes failing drug tests.

-Today, the fungus is highly exploited for its wide range of benefits such as increased energy, antioxidation, and respiratory support.
+Today, the fungus is highly exploited for its wide range of benefits, such as increased energy, antioxidation, and respiratory support.
 As such, mycologists fear that the wild fungus might soon disappear.

 28. How Does a Cordyceps Fungus Control Caterpillars?